jceha/NewWebPage/README.md

 # About
-- **September 2017-2021** Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo
+- **2017-2021** Ph.D. in the David R. Cheriton School of Computer Science: Human-Computer Interaction, University of Waterloo, Canada

-- **2014-2016** M.Sc. in Human-Machine Communication _cum laude_, University of Groningen
+- **2014-2016** M.Sc. in Human-Machine Communication _cum laude_, University of Groningen, the Netherlands

-- **2014-2016** Honours Master ‘High Tech Systems and Materials’, University of Groningen
+- **2014-2016** Honours Master ‘High Tech Systems and Materials’, University of Groningen, the Netherlands

-- **2009-2014** B.Sc. in Cognitive Systems: Cognition and Brain, University of British Columbia
+- **2009-2014** B.Sc. in Cognitive Systems: Cognition and Brain, University of British Columbia, Canada

 # Research
 ## Interests
 My research interests lie in cognitive neuroscience and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
 I am particularly interested in brain-computer interfaces and human-robot interaction.
-The focus of my Ph.D. will be on curiosity and its application to robotics.
+The current focus of my Ph.D. is on curiosity and its application to education social robotics.

 ## Publications
 ### Journals
-**Work in Progress:**
-Luckmann, A., Ceha, J.M., Gaudrain, E., Tamati, T.N., & Baskent, D. (2017). _Bimodal benefit of adding acoustic low-frequency speech information on discrimination of voice cues in spectro-temporally degraded speech._
+Başkent, D., Luckmann, A., Ceha, J., Gaudrain, E., & Tamati, T. N. (2018).
+The discrimination of voice cues in simulations of bimodal electro-acoustic cochlear-implant hearing. _The Journal of the Acoustical Society of America, 143_(4), EL292-EL297.

 ### Thesis
 Ceha, J.M.
 (2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)

 ### Conferences
-- Attending CHI 2017 in Denver, Colorado + Designing for Curiosity Workshop @ CHI 2017 on May 7th

 - _Theta-band phase locking after attentional blink training._ Poster presentation at the 15th NVP Winter Conference on Cognition, Brain, and Behaviour.
 Egmond aan Zee, the Netherlands.
 December 2015

+# Current Projects
+## Curious Robots
+### Department of Computer Science, Human-Computer Interaction Lab - Dr. Edith Law

+## Co-designing educational student peer with teachers
+### Department of Computer Science, Human-Computer Interaction Lab - Dr. Edith Law

 # Previous Projects
 ## Psychoacoustic Experiment on Voice Perception
 ### Department of Otorhinolaryngology (Audiology), University Medical Centre Groningen
 _Speech Perception Lab - Dr. Deniz Baskent (co-supervisor: Dr. Marieke van Vugt)_
 - Psychoacoustic experiment on voice perception with cochlear implant (CI) and hearing aid simulations.
 Results show a bimodal hearing benefit which is limited to fundamental frequency perception.
-The study is currently being written up for publication.

 ## EEG-based Neurofeedback System (Brain-Computer Interface)
 ### Department of Experimental Psychology, University of Groningen